Sammy99jsp/gameboy-em/README.md

 }
 ```

-The F register is implemented as a union in of itself to allow for flags to be directly accessed, as well as the entire flag and in the AF register pair.
+The F register is implemented as a union to allow for flags to be directly accessed, and the entire F and AF registers.
 ```c
 union {
   struct {